 Between 2009 and 2014, City signed a few Arsenal players, including the likes of Nasri, Clichy, Adebayor, Kolo Toure etc, which probably angered the Arsenal fans.
 All this resulted in a rivalry that has resulted in some good matches.

 Chelsea won the league under Antonio Conte during Pep’s first season at Manchester.
-However, City won three of the next four league titles, showing their intent.
+However, City won four of the next five league titles, showing their intent.
 Chelsea is one of the biggest rivals of Manchester City.

 3. Tottenham Hotspur